The Raven, the Palladium and the White Hill of London February 18th

 The Raven – the Palladium of Britain

 Corvus corax is hatching.
 An early nesting bird, the Raven is the biggest of the Corvids.
 They were pushed to the west and north by farmers and game keepers but are making a comeback.
-They are finding towns convenient for their scavenging habits.
+Ravens are finding towns convenient for their scavenging habits.
 So they, again, cover most of the UK except the eastern areas.
+The Raven is one of the Palladiums of Britain.

-Their habits, and their black plumage has made them harbingers of death.
+The Ravens habits (it is said they know where the battlefields are before they are fought) and their black plumage have made them harbingers of death.
 In poetry, Ravens glut on blood like the warriors whose emblem they are.
 Here is a very famous quotation from Y Gododdin, a medieval poem but thought to derive from a poem by the great poet Aneirin from the 7th Century.

 He glutted black ravens on the rampart of the stronghold, though he was no Arthur.’

-This is one of the much argued-about references to King Arthur in the ‘Was he a real person’ argument.
-The point being, it doesn’t make sense if there wasn’t an Arthur.
+This is one of the much argued-about references to King Arthur in the ‘Was he a real person’ trope.
+The point being, it doesn’t make sense to mention Arthur if King Arthur wasn’t a real person.
 The story at the Tower of London is that the Ravens kept in the Tower, with clipped wings, keep Britain safe from Invasion.
+(But see below).

 Bran’s Head – the original Palladium of Britain?